 Thanks to an Italian who emigrated to Brazil, Mario Milla, Ayrton's father comes into contact with Angelo Parilla, owner of a kart team.
-Ayrton, accompanied by Tché, moves during the periods in which he is engaged in the Kart championship, that is in the months of May and September, to Milan, at Parilla's house, while from the second year he is hosted at the house of the brother of the boss of the team.
+Ayrton, accompanied by Tché, moves during the periods in which he is engaged in the Kart championship, between May and September, to Milan, at Parilla's house.
+From the second year, he is a guest at the house of the brother of the team's boss.

-All paid for by his father.
-Food, lodging and travel.
+His father covers the expenses for food, lodging and travel.
 The first year, Milton pays the equivalent of $ 10.000, the second 5.000, while the third year Parilla makes young Ayrton run for free.

 Upon arriving, Ayrton barely speaks a few words of English.
-Indeed, it can be said that Ayrton does not speak at all in Milan.
+Indeed, Ayrton does not speak at all in Milan.
 And he doesn't talk to anyone, not even his parents on the phone.
 But he eats, and a lot.
 Parilla will say, a lot of time later: